obonaventure/cnp3/book-2nd/protocols/http.rst

 Additional details about the various extensions to HTML may be found in the `official specifications <http://www.w3.org/MarkUp/>`_ maintained by W3C_.

-The third component of the `world wide web` is the HyperText Transport Protocol (HTTP).
+The third component of the `world wide web` is the HyperText Transfert Protocol (HTTP).
 HTTP is a text-based protocol, in which the client sends a request and the server returns a response.
 HTTP runs above the bytestream service and HTTP servers listen by default on port `80`.
 The design of HTTP has largely been inspired by the Internet email protocols.
 Each HTTP request contains three parts :

  - a `method` , that indicates the type of request, a URI, and the version of the HTTP protocol used by the client
  - a `header` , that is used by the client to specify optional parameters for the request.
 An empty line is used to mark the end of the header